 Surin Village (homestay): Traditional Thai style accommodation.
 Dorm style bedrooms - beds with thai style mattresses, fans and mosquito nets.
 Basic bathroom with bucket flush toilets and cold water showers.
 No WIFI or Air conditioning.

-Siem Reap: Shared (twin/double or triple) bed and breakfast accommodation in a hotel located a short drive from Pub Street.
+Siem Reap: Shared (twin/double or triple) bed and breakfast accommodation in a hotel.
 Air-conditioning, TV, hot water and western bathrooms.

 Meals: Breakfasts are included each day.
 You will have a traditional welcome meal in Bangkok, Thailand and Siem Reap, Cambodia.
 Lunch and Dinner is provided whilst volunteering in the Elephant Village.
 Lunch is also provided whilst volunteering on project in Siem Reap.

 Internet: WiFi is available at the guesthouse in Bangkok and the hotels in Surin City and Siem Reap.

 Whilst volunteering in Surin Village, WiFi is not available but there will be 3G connection for smart phones with a local SIM.
 (SIM's can be purchased in Bangkok or Surin City.)